 - Suggestions for preparing your home best for sale including staging recommended repairs or rearrangement of existing items.

 - Widespread Internet Coverage via today's leading websites including Trulia, Zillow, Realtor.com, together with our dedicated website feed into the Maine MLS property database with real-time updating and many more.

 - Home property books are prepared professionally and placed at your home for potential buyers.

 - Affiliation with MREIS - Maine Listings organization, our statewide Multiple Listing Service.

 - Expert negotiators to help you get the best price with all written offers presented.

 - Coordinating all details for your successful settlement date and closing.

-We also offer state of the art marketing tools and highly effective Internet campaigns.
-The New England Real Estate Company is fast becoming a trusted name and brand known locally in greater Midcoast Maine as the one real estate brokerage that gets seller's homes sold and assist buyers to find the perfect home.
+We also offer state-of-the-art marketing tools and highly effective Internet campaigns.
+The New England Real Estate Company is fast becoming a trusted name and brand known locally in greater Midcoast Maine as the one real estate brokerage that gets seller's homes sold and assists buyers to find the perfect home.